jalalirs/arielml/README.md

 python tools/data_inspector.py
 ```

-This will launch the GUI, allowing you to load planet data, apply calibration steps, detrend the light curves with different models, and visualize the final phase-folded transit signal.
+This will launch the GUI, allowing you to load planet data, apply calibration steps, and interactively compare all detrending models (including the CPU, GPU, and Hybrid GP options) to visualize the final phase-folded transit signal.

----

 ## 🔮 Next Steps

-With the data processing foundation now complete, the project will focus on the following machine learning and analysis tasks:
+With the data processing foundation now complete and robust, the project will focus on the following machine learning and analysis tasks:

-1.  **Enhance Detrending Models:** Implement a more sophisticated **Gaussian Process (GP)** model in our detrending framework.
-This is the gold standard for this type of time-series analysis and will provide a powerful alternative for noise modeling and robust uncertainty estimation, which is critical for the competition's GLL metric.
-2.  **Feature Engineering:** Extract features from the final light curves (e.g., the transit depth at each wavelength).
+1.  **Feature Engineering:** Systematically extract the final transit depths and their uncertainties from the light curves produced by our best detrending models (e.g., the `HybridDetrender`).
-3.  **Model Building:** Develop machine learning models to predict the transit depth (the spectrum) from the clean light curves.
+2.  **Model Building:** Develop machine learning models (e.g., LightGBM, MLP) in `arielml/models/` to predict the transit spectrum from the engineered features.
+3.  **Custom Loss Function:** Implement a custom loss function that directly optimizes for the competition's Gaussian Log-Likelihood (GLL) metric.
-4.  **Pipeline Integration:** Create end-to-end training and prediction pipelines to generate the final competition submission.
+4.  **Pipeline Integration:** Create end-to-end training and prediction pipelines in `arielml/pipelines/` to generate the final competition submission.